DeweyReed/Theme/README.md

 - Supports any color tint
 - No need to create many styles in `style.xml` any more
 - Simple and easy to integrate
-- Doesn't require too many third-party dependencies(kotlin, appcompat, recyclerview for core module, material for material module)
+- Doesn't require too many third-party dependencies
-- AndroidX support
+- Support AndroidX

 What Theme CANNOT do: